Dole Pineapple Plantation

 A complete 120-mile full island tour of Oahu with plenty of photo opportunities and stops at overlooks along the way.
 Our first stop on this Circle Island experience is Valor In The Pacific WW2 Monument.

-Explore Oahu island on day trip from Maui, Kauai or Big Island of Hawaii.
-See the top sites on Oahu including Pearl Harbor, Dole Plantation, North Shore, Valley of Temples, Historic Honolulu and so much more.
+Explore Oahu island on a day trip from Maui, Kauai or Big Island of Hawaii.
+See the top sites on Oahu including Pearl Harbor, Dole Plantation, North Shore, Historic Honolulu and so much more.

 A combined 4 million visitors a year will visit 3 of the most popular attractions in Hawaii; Historic Pacific Parks, the Polynesian Cultural Center and the Dole Plantation.